flintlib/flint/doc/source/fmpz_vec.rst

 .. function:: void _fmpz_vec_content(fmpz_t res, const fmpz * vec, slong len)

-    Sets ``res`` to the non-negative content of the entries in ``vec``.
+    Sets ``res`` to the non-negative content of the entries in ``vec``, i.e. calculating the greatest common divisor (GCD) of all the elements in ``vec``.
 The content of a zero vector, including the case when the length is zero, is defined to be zero.

 .. function:: void _fmpz_vec_content_chained(fmpz_t res, const fmpz * vec, slong len, const fmpz_t input)